|

 monopoly of capital becomes a fetter upon the mode of production

-which has flourished alongside and under it.
-The centralisation of
+which has flourished alongside and under it. the centralisation of

 the means of production and the socialization of labor reach a point